Daniel Bigham: Racing career

+His last event racing for Great Britain was the 2024 UCI Track Cycling World Championships in October, held in Denmark.
+He took bronze in the individual pursuit, where he raced against long-time teammate and competitor Charlie Tanfield.

 Hour record

-On 1 October 2021 Bigham rode 54.723 km at the Tissot Velodrome in Grenchen (Switzerland) to break Bradley Wiggins's British national hour record.
+On 1 October 2021, Bigham rode 54.723 km at the Tissot Velodrome in Grenchen, Switzerland to break Bradley Wiggins's British national hour record.
 He was ineligible to attempt the UCI record because he was not enrolled in the UCI's Registered Testing Pool anti-doping system, including a biological passport.
 While all World Tour riders and ProTeam riders are in the testing pool, Bigham estimated it would cost him £8,000 to join as an individual.